xmichaelmason/llamacpp-server-vulkan/README.md

 ## Why Vulkan?

-Workarounds to enable ROCm support on AMD iGPUs exist, but current implementations only utilize GTT memory, which performs no better than CPU inference.
+Workarounds to enable ROCm support on AMD iGPUs exist [Ollama on 780m](https://github.com/xmichaelmason/ollama-amd-780m), but current implementations only utilize GTT memory, which performs no better than CPU inference.
 Vulkan drivers on an AMD 780m perform nearly 50% faster on `llama-3.1-8b-instruct` than applying the ROCm workaround to enable GFX1103 support (and CPU inference).

 ## Prerequisites